Tomrm18/portfolio-v3/edit-me/content/personal.md

 twitterUsername: tom
 ---

-I'm an undergraduate Computer Science Student from the University of Newcastle (UON) and Software Engineer with a passion for developing and building innovative solutions to solve real-world problems.
+I'm an Computer Science graduate from the University of Newcastle (UON) and Software Engineer with a passion for developing and building innovative solutions for real-world problems.